 Adds later results

-(Reporting by Frank Pingue in Toronto and Amy Tennery in New York, editing by Ed Osmond)
+(Reporting by Frank Pingue in Toronto, additional reporting by Amy Tennery in New York; Editing by Ken Ferris, Peter Rutherford)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.